Categories, Cases and Image Sets

 Viewing Your Work

-To view your work as your potential patients will see it, click the ‘Categories and Cases’ tab.
-This will bring you back to the beginning screen.
-Then click the green ‘View’ link to the right of the category you wish to view.
+To view your work as your potential patients will see it, click the gray ‘Preview’ button to the right of Categories, Cases, or Image set sections.
 The photos will display as they appear in the gallery.